You are looking at 1-100 of 355 books

 The Oxford Dictionary of Christian Art & Architecture (2 ed.)
 Reference library

 This dictionary is a fascinating guide to the broad range of terms used in the study of the history of Christian art and architecture, including themes, artists, and movements.
 The long-awaited new edition includes entries by over a dozen expert contributors, bringing it up to date for the 21st century.

-The Concise Oxford Dictionary of the Christian Church (3 ed.)
+A Dictionary of Sociology (3 rev. ed.)
 Quick reference

 Over 6,000 entries ...

 A landmark contribution to New Zealand English, The Oxford Dictionary of New Zealandisms collects distinctive New Zealand words and usages, drawn from a wide variety of domains and areas of life.
 Many are shown in actual use by illustrative quotations from written publications.
 The dictionary’s contents encompass the full range of New Zealandisms, including items both current and disused, contemporary and historical in reference, colloquial and non-colloquial in style, and borrowed and internally sourced in origin.